bvinoth186/notes/cheat.md

 - Persistant
 - All the data in D:\ is backed up every 12 hours
 - you dont need AWS accout to login to workspaces

+# ECS
+- Amazon EC2 Container Service
+- Container management service that makes it easy to run, stop and manage docker containers on a cluster of EC2 instances.
+- Docker Components
+  - Docker Image - Containers are created from a read only template called Image which has instructions to create container
+  - Docker Container
+  - Layers / Union file system
+  - DockerFile
+  - Docker Daemon / Engine
+  - Docker Client
+  - Docker Registries -  Docker Hub or ECR
+- Container and Images
+- Task definition
+  - to run docker containers in ECS
+  - test files in json format
+  - can have
+    - docker image name,
+	- cpu, memory to use
+	- networking mode to use
+	- ports
+	- IAM role
+	- data volumes
+	- environment variables
+	- init task
+- ECS Clusters
+  - logical grouping of container instances
+  - with first ECS service, default cluster will be created.
+  - Can create multiple clusters
+  - Can contain multiple different container instance types
+  - region specific
+  - Container instances can be part of 1 container at a time
+  - can use IAM policies to restrict/ allows users to aceess specific clusters
+- ECS Scheduling
+  - Service Scheduler
+  - Custom Scheduler - you can create your own scheduler or use third party like blox
+- ECS Container Agent
+  - This agent allows container instances to connect your cluster.
+  - supported only on EC2 instances that supports ECS specification
+  - Linux based
+  - works with Amazon linux, Ubuntu, Red Hat, CentOs etc
+  - Will not work with Windows
+- ECS Security
+  - IAM roles- to restrict/allow aceess
+  - Security group - at the instance level. not at the tasks or container level
+- Customers will have full control over ECS. with root access can install third party apps
+- Container instance need external network access to communicate with ECS service endpoint. so if your container instances doest have public IP, they you muse use NAT Gatway for external network access (internet)
+- For ECS agents to communicate with ECS cluster
+  - IAM role used to run ECS instance should have ecs:poll action in its policy
+  - security groups should allow traffic to ECS service endpoint
+- ECS container has no password to use for SSH access, use key pair to login  to your instance securely. you will specify name of key pair when you launch your container service, then provide the private when you login using SSH.
+- ECS launch types
+  - Fargate launch type
+  - EC2 launch type
+- Service definition
+  - Defines which task definition to use with your service
+  - How many instantiations of that task to run
+  - which load balancers associated with the tasks
+  - cluster on which run your service
+  - IAM role that allows ECS to call your load balancer
+- To set ECS container agent configuration during ECS instance launch - Set configuration in user data parameter  of ECS instance

+# ECR
+- Amazon EC2 Container Registry
+- like DockerHub
+- Docker image repository

 # Acronym